NCAS-CMS/cfdm/docs/source/tutorial.rst

-The field construct also has a `~Field.data` attribute that is an alias for the `~Field.get_data` method, which makes it easier to access attributes and methods of the `Data` object:
+The field construct also has a `~Field.data` attribute that is an alias for the `~Field.get_data` method, which makes it easier to access attributes and methods of the `Data` instance:

 .. code:: python